Karoo, COVID cruise to Hell......and Baviaans and ADDO 2020

-We start in the Karoo and set up for the night for a bit of stargazing in Sutherland.
-If you have not been there before…….it is time to go.
-We do the tour in summer so it should not be too cold.
+We start in the Karoo and meet at the Karoo national park.
+It is a comfortable drive from Cape town and JHB in a day.
+If you have not been in this area before…….it is time to go.
+We do the tour at the end of winter so the Baviaans and ADDO should be spectacular.

 The Bedrogfontein eco route in Addo is one of those that is best not described by me, as I would do it an injustice.
 It is pretty, spectacular, mind blowing, scenic, eco experience.
 As I said I will do it an injustice.
 You have to experience it yourself.